-The chair leading the working group is Anne-Sophie V. Radermecker.
+The chairs leading the working group are Anne-Sophie V. Radermecker and Nancy Von Breska.

 Anne-Sophie V. Radermecker holds a Ph.D. in Art history/Cultural Economics from the Université Libre de Bruxelles.
 She is a former B.A.E.F. fellow at Duke University (NC) and lecturer at Erasmus University Rotterdam.
 Since 2021, she is a FNRS research associate in Cultural Management at the Université libre de Bruxelles.
 Her main research interests are the economics of art and culture, the market for marginal heritage, the reciprocal interactions between museums and the art market, and quantitative methods applied to art history.